lkastner/immaculatePolymake/Readme.md

 # Immaculate line bundles on toric varieties - an Extension for polymake

 ## Purpose
-This extension for [polymake] (https://www.polymake.org) was devloped alongside the article [Immaculate line bundles on toric varieties - authors below] (https://arxiv.org/abs/1808.09312).
+This extension for [polymake](https://www.polymake.org) was devloped alongside the article [Immaculate line bundles on toric varieties - authors below](https://arxiv.org/abs/1808.09312).
 It can determine whether the whole cohomology of a line bundle on a toric variety is trivial (we call such a line bundle ``immaculate'') in a purely combinatorial manner.